Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Discussion

 \subsection{Comparison of \src\ with other clocked bursters}

 The defining observational characteristic of clocked bursters is the quasi-periodic recurrence of type-I X-ray bursts.
 Owing to long data gaps and intrinsic variability in the burst rate, we could not obtain a coherent periodic solution across the full 16-day dataset, which included 16 bursts.
-Reliable recurrence times were measured only for eight pairs of consecutive bursts spanning 1.6\,days around the time of the \textit{NuSTAR} observation.
-These bursts were separated by short or no observational gaps.
+Reliable recurrence times were measured only for eight consecutive pairs of bursts spanning 1.6\,days around the time of the \nustar\ observation.
+Despite the presence of bad time intervals in the data, their durations are much shorter than the characteristic timescale of the bursting cycle.
 For this subset, we found $t_{\rm rec}=8196 \pm 177\,$s ($\nu_{\rm rec} \approx 0.122$\,mHz).
-The data showed a likely linear decrease in the recurrence rate of $\dot{t}_{\rm rec} = -270 \pm 110$\,s\,day$^{-1}$, although notable scatter remains, indicating intrinsic variability in the accretion rate or burning conditions on the NS on the timescale of individual bursts (Figure \ref{fig:trec}).
+The possibility that multiple bursts were missed during these gaps (potentially leading to an overestimation of $t_{\rm rec}$ by identifying it as a lower-frequency harmonic of a shorter underlying fundamental period) is ruled out by the absence of bursts during intervals with continuous data coverage.
+The data showed a marginal linear decrease in the recurrence rate of $\dot{t}_{\rm rec} = -270 \pm 110$\,s\,day$^{-1}$, although notable scatter remains, indicating intrinsic variability in the accretion rate or burning conditions on the NS on the timescale of individual bursts (Figure \ref{fig:trec}).
 Additional continuous observations covering multiple consecutive bursts would be required to provide a more precise characterization of the source’s temporal behavior.